2021-2031 Tourism Business Improvement District

 Why does Greater Palm Springs need a TBID?

 The TBID provides a stable, long-term funding source to promote tourism, our region’s No. 1 industry.
 Increasing visitation and room night sales ultimately benefits our hotel/vacation rental businesses and helps grow the local economy.
-Unlike Transient Occupancy Tax (TOT) collections, which can be used for a variety of purposes, TBID funds are protected for exclusive use by the destination marketing organization (in this case, the Greater Palm Springs Convention & Visitors Bureau).
-The Greater Palm Springs TBID represents 83.7% of the CVB’s total annual funding.
+Unlike Transient Occupancy Tax (TOT) collections, which can be used for a variety of purposes, TBID funds are protected for exclusive use by the destination marketing organization (in this case, Visit Greater Palm Springs).
+The Greater Palm Springs TBID represents 83.7% of Visit GPS' total annual funding.